-a structure similar to a dam, called a barrage.
-The barrage is installed lagoon that forms a tidal basin.
+One type of tidal energy system uses a structure similar to a dam, called a barrage.
+The barrage is installed across an inlet of an ocean bay or lagoon that forms a tidal basin.

-water levels and flow rates, to allow high tides and to empty through an electricity turbine system on the outgoing ebb tide.
-A two-way tidal outgoing tides.
+Sluice gates on the barrage control water levels and flow rates, to allow the tidal basin to fill on the incoming high tides and to empty through an electricity turbine system on the outgoing ebb tide.
+A two-way tidal power system generates electricity from both the incoming and outgoing tides.

-Sihwa Lake Tidal Power Station in South Korea has the largest electricity generation capacity at 254 Megawatts (MW).
+Several tidal power barrages are in operation around the world.
+The Sihwa Lake Tidal Power Station in South Korea has the largest electricity generation capacity at 254 Megawatts (MW).

-The oldest and second-largest Waves are formed as wind blows operating tidal power plant is in La Rance, France, with 240 MW of in oceans and lakes.
-Ocean waves electricity generation capacity.
+The oldest and second-largest operating tidal power plant is in La Rance, France, with 240 MW of electricity generation capacity.

-is in Annapolis Royal in Nova Scotia, Canada, with 20 MW of electricity generation capacity.
+The third-largest tidal power plant is in Annapolis Royal in Nova Scotia, Canada, with 20 MW of electricity generation capacity.
 China, Russia, and South Korea all have smaller tidal power plants.